vando026/surgeon/README.md

 )
 ```

 Surgeon makes it easier to work with Ids.
-Often, an `sid5` column is constructed from the `clientId` and `sessionId` columns.Both these columns are inconsistently formatted across datasets.
-Surgeon constructs a `sid5` column for you, and gives you a method for formating the values asis (signed), as unsigned (nosign), or as hexadecimal (hex).
+Often, a `sid5` column is constructed from the `clientId` and `sessionId` columns.Both  columns are inconsistently formatted across datasets on Databricks.
+Surgeon constructs a `sid5` column for you with methods to format the values as is (`asis`), as unsigned (`nosign`), or as hexadecimal (`hex`).
 For example, to
-construct a sid5 column ("clientId:sessionId") with either format, do:
+construct a sid5 column (`clientId:sessionId`) with either format, do:

 ```scala
 hourly_df.select(